 On that note, it’s probably a good time to remind you that independent artists notoriously get screwed out of royalties that are rightfully theirs.
-That’s why Soundfly has partnered with Ari Herstand to bring you our latest free course, How to Get All the Royalties You Never Knew Existed, which goes through the differences between artist and songwriter royalties, what each type of royalty means, whether you’re eligible to receive them, and where to go in order to collect them!
+That’s why Soundfly has partnered with Ari Herstand to bring you our latest free course, How to Get All the Royalties You Never Knew Existed.
 Here’s a glimpse.

 The persistent sink-or-swim hustle and the urgent creativity that emerges from that lived reality is often what makes the independent artist such a rare and precious jewel, a force to be reckoned with.
 If your manager jumps ship and leaves you in open water, will you be able to steer the vessel straight?